Floppy-disk controller: History

-The first FDC implemented as a special purpose integrated circuit is the Western Digital FD1771 announced on July 19, 1976.
+The first FDC implemented as a special purpose integrated circuit is the Western Digital FD1771 announced on 19 July 1976.
 The initial design supported a single format and required additional circuitry but over time, as a family, the design became multi-sourced and evolved to support many formats and minimize external circuitry.

-The NEC µPD765, announced in 1978 became a quasi-industry standard when it was adopted in the original IBM PC (1981); the FDC was physically located on its own adapter card along with support circuitry.
+The NEC μPD765 was announced in 1978 and in 1979 NEC introduced the μPD72068, which was software compatible with the μPD765, incorporating a Digital PLL.
+The μPD765 became a quasi-industry standard when it was adopted in the original IBM PC (1981); the FDC was physically located on its own adapter card along with support circuitry.
 Other vendors such as Intel produced compatible parts.
 This design evolved over time into a family offering an almost complete FDC on a chip.

+As of March 1986, Sharp had commercialized the FDC LH0110.

 In early 1987, Intel introduced the 82072 CHMOS High Integrated Floppy Disk Controller for use in industry standard PC computers.

+The Intel 82078 series Floppy Disk Controller supports industry standard 82077AA/SL series Floppy Disk Controller.
+They were available for USD $4-$6 a piece in 1000-unit quantities depending upon these versions.